socketsupply/socket/docs/api.md

 ### process.bundle: String
 A value returned by the OS that represents the path to the running app.

-### process.config: String
-A value returned by the OS that represents the path to the user's config directory.

-### process.home: String
-A value returned by the OS that represents the path to the user's home directory.

-### process.temp: String
-A value returned by the OS that represents the path to the user's temp directory.

 ### process.verison: String
 The executable name as defined in the `settings.config` file.